mendix/RestServices/README.md

 The `url` is the fully qualified url at which this object could be fetched using a GET operation.
 The `etag` value indicates the current version of the object altered by the change.
 If the `deleted` attribute is false, the object has been created or changed, and its actual contents can be found under the `data` attribute.

-To set up a changelog in your data service, please read the [Enable Change Tracking](#enable-change-tracking) section.
+To set up a changelog in your data service, please read the [Enabling the change cog](#enabling-the-change-log) section.

 ## Reading the change log